|

 utilitarian

-considerations, the world of self-assertion, of
+considerations, of self-assertion, of

 cocksureness, of